 Block, M.; Bette, M.; Wagner, C.; Schmidt, J.; Steinborn, D. Rhodium(I) complexes with κP coordinated ω-phosphinofunctionalized alkyl phenyl sulfide, sulfoxide and sulfone ligands and their reactions with sodium bis (trimethylsilyl) amide and Ag [BF4].
 J. Org.
 Chem.
 2011, 696 (9), 1768-1781.

 Highly flammable liquid and vapour.
-May be harmful if swallowed.
-May be harmful if inhaled.
+Harmful if swallowed.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.
+May cause drowsiness or dizziness.
+Suspected of causing genetic defects.
 Suspected of causing cancer.
-May cause respiratory irritation.